 - Major flaws – state what they are and the severity of their impact on the paper;

 - Similarity to work already published without the authors acknowledging this;

 - Major presentational problems - figures, tables, language and manuscript structure are not clear enough for you to accurately assess the work;

 - Ethical issues (if you are unsure it may be better to disclose these in the confidential comments section).

 You will not be asked to review the manuscript again.

 What happens next?

-Keep a copy of the review in your files.
-If you have recommended ´major revision´, the revised manuscript may be returned to you for further comment.
+Please keep a copy of the review in your files.
+If you have recommended 'major revision', the revised manuscript may be returned to you for further comment.